 Pi Cookie Cutter:

 So…it’s not likely that you have a Pi cookie cutter in your collection.
 I don’t either, although I may by this time next year.
+Math cookie cutters aren’t an every day item.
+Update: I do have a Pi Cookie Cutter now.
+I received it as a gift– hooray!
 Here are two options from Amazon: this comfort grip pi cookie cutter or this copper pi cookie cutter.

-You can easily make a template to create your own Pi shape.
+You can easily make a template to create your own Pi shape cookie.
 Start with a square or rectangle cookie cutter.
 This helps you have consistency in shape and size, as well as a straight edge on top.

 Use cardstock or cardboard to cut a shape of Pi that fits within your cookie cutter square.
 Then when you roll out your dough, cut it into squares first with the cookie cutter and use a sharp knife to cut away the small bit of extra dough around your Pi shape.